 - participating in high quality art lessons provided by class teachers and where possible local artists and experts

-- incorporating different genre to ensure children have lots of choice and develop crucial skills and techniques
+- incorporating different genre to ensure pupils have lots of choice and develop crucial skills and techniques

 - developing and using key knowledge and vocabulary